usstq/aboutSHW/cuda/README.md

  - average frequency is lower than clockRate;
  - FMA/cycles of each SM is only 91% (117/128) of the theoretical;

+why FMA usage is not 100%? because there are loop-overheads. if we unroll `fma` loop by 32 times instead of 16 times, the FMA/cycles improves from 117 to 121 and `6.5 TFLOPS` can be reached at `1.62GHz` (using `M=512 K=40960000 N=32`).

+**LOOP overhead**: due to the unaffordable complexity of out-of-order execution engine, GPU's execution engine cannot exploit instruction level paralism as goog as CPU can, and over-subscription can hide memory access latency, but cannot hide loop-overhead; computations must be much more than loop-overhead (>~20 cycles) to mitigate the loop-overhead issue.

 https://blog.speechmatics.com/cuda-timings